jakelever/kindred/docs/fileformats.rst

 The identifiers for an entity annotation (in the .a1 file) must start with a T. The T stands for trigger.
 The identifiers for a relation annotation (in the .a2 file) must start with an E or R. For Kindred, these are synonymous.
 Note, that Kindred doesn't support "complex" relations, which are relations where one of the arguments is another relation.
 All relations must be between entities.

-The following code would load these files to create a :class:`kindred.Document`.
+The following code would load these files to create a :class:`kindred.Corpus` with a single document.

 .. code-block:: python

-   doc = kindred.loadDoc(dataFormat='standoff',txtPath='example.txt',a1Path='example.a1',a2Path='example.a2')
+   corpus = kindred.load('standoff','example.txt')

 Perhaps more useful, to load a whole corpus with multiple files in the format, use the following code assuming that the files are in the example directory.
 This will create a :class:`kindred.Corpus` object.

 .. code-block:: python

-   corpus = kindred.loadDir(dataFormat='standoff',directory='example/')
+   corpus = kindred.load('standoff','example')

 JSON format
 -----------